ovh/docs/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/feature_send_connector/guide.en-gb.md

 ### Test your send connector <a name="checkheader"></a>

-If your configuration conforms to the information sent by the Send connector provider, your email address will send its emails through this Send connector.
-There is no particular handling to do for the sending, simply send from the email address(es) attached to the sending connector.
+If your configuration conforms to the information sent by the send connector provider, your email address will send its emails through this send connector.
+There is no particular handling to do for the sending.
+Simply send from the email address(es) attached to the sending connector.

-To test your sending, send an email from an address that is attached to the Send connector to a test address that you have chosen and that you can view.
-Once the test email has been sent, log in to the recipient email address and look at the email header to check that it has been sent through the Send connector.
-If you need to do so, please refer to our guide on [Retrieving email](/pages/web_cloud/email_and_collaborative_solutions/troubleshooting/diagnostic_headers) headers.
+To test your sending, send an email from an address that is attached to the send connector to a test address that you have chosen and that you can view.
+Once the test email has been sent, log in to the recipient email address and look at the email header to check that it has been sent through the send connector.
+If you need to do so, please refer to our guide on [Retrieving email headers](/pages/web_cloud/email_and_collaborative_solutions/troubleshooting/diagnostic_headers).

 **Header example**

-the email address **newsletter@mydomain.ovh** sends an email to **john.smith@guides.ovh**.
-The email address **newsletter@mydomain.ovh** has been attached to the Send connector.
-The domain name of the Send connector is **sender-id.example.com**
+The email address **newsletter@mydomain.ovh** sends an email to **john.smith@guides.ovh**.
+The email address **newsletter@mydomain.ovh** has been attached to the send connector.
+The domain name of the send connector is **sender-id.example.com**

 Here is an example of the header of an email sent from a Private Exchange that uses a send connector, in the context mentioned above: